Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-broken-time.md

 minus world all along.

-That begs the question, though - can we reach the end without corrupting the buffer and oversaturating the system with new memories?
+That begs the question, though - can we reach the end without corrupting the buffer and oversaturating the system with new or corrupted memories?
 Or is it yet to be implemented and a story for another time?